TYPO3-Documentation/t3docs-screenshots/README.rst

 .. code-block:: bash

-   ddev install --sync-only
+   ddev install --initialize-suites-only

-or by synchronizing a single suite TYPO3 instance with
+or by reflecting to a single suite TYPO3 instance with

 .. code-block:: bash

-   ddev install --sync-only -s [suite-id]
+   ddev install --initialize-suites-only -s [suite-id]

 Uninstallation
 --------------